 - These governor limits help us stay in the right space of coding with Apex.

 Interested in learning Salesforce?
 Check out the Salesforce Training in Bangalore!

 How can you avoid Salesforce Governor Limits?

-- Can query large data sets
+- Query large data sets

 - Streamline various triggers on the same object

-- Use Streamlining Queries and collections for loops
+- Use streamlining queries and collections for loops

 I hope you now understand how governor limits work in Apex and how to avoid them.

 Prepare yourself for the industry by going through these Top Salesforce Interview Questions and Answers!